Your Business Credit Score Australia

 Business Loan – Credit Score Needed?

-In virtually all cases online lenders will look at your credit score to get a business loan as well as your personal credit score.
+In virtually all cases online lenders will look at your credit score to get a unsecured business loan as well as your personal credit score (they may be more forgiving when there is a collateral like in asset finance, construction loans and other type of secured business loans).
 In fact, the only provider which prides itself on not reviewing your business credit score is Cigno – the microfinancing specialist that provides small business loans up to $10,000.
 For all amounts over $10,000 online lenders will be checking your business credit score.

 It’s important to note however that the lending decision isn’t made purely on your business credit score.
 The information that is required will vary from lender to lender but generally they will be looking at your company’s cash flow, profit and loss statements and perhaps your balance sheet.
 Often just the companies bank statements are required for lending below $100,000 whilst loans above this amount may require more of a deep dive of your companies financial statements.